Harry-Liu23/Beatson-Team-Project/README.md

 ### 2\.
 Infrastructure level developer guide:

-As were mentioned, this level should only contains modules that either commnicates to database (database DAOs)
+As mentioned, this level should only contains modules that either commnicates to database (database DAOs)

-or any other commnication to external applications other than front-end applications.
+or facilitate any other communication with external applications, other than with front-end applications.

 A typical module/function in infrastructure level run in the following logic: